-Analogously, the pie chart in the section "All Tasks" informs in the same way about the processing status of all created tasks within the project.
+Analogously, the pie chart in the "All tasks" section informs you in the same way about the processing status of all created tasks within the project.

 Open Tasks / Burn Up Chart / Time Tracking

-The diagrams at the bottom of the page help to interpret the remaining workload in terms of project progress.
-This makes it easier to determine how quickly the project team is working, how likely it is that the project will be completed on time and whether the project plan may need to be adjusted.
+The charts at the end of the project details view assist in better interpreting the remaining workload in terms of project progress.
+This allows you to easily tell how well the project team is progressing, how likely it is the project will be completed on time, and whether the project plan may need to be adjusted.

-The bar chart shows the remaining "Open tasks" over time.
-It focuses on the progress of the project.
+The bar chart shows the remaining "Open tasks" of the project over time.
+It is therefore dedicated to the progress of the project.

 Open tasks over time

-The "Burn Up Chart" displays all completed tasks in relation to the project backlog (total of all tasks within the project).
-Ideally, the graph of completed tasks should meet the one of the backlog within the project period.
+The "Burn Up Chart" shows all completed tasks in relation to the project backlog (the totality of all tasks within the project).
+Ideally, the graph of completed tasks should meet the backlog graph within the project timeframe.

 Burn Up Chart

-The last bar chart in the area "Time Tracking"*, displays the time entries of all tasks to the day.
-This allows a better comparison of the actual time spent with the defined time budget.
+The last bar chart in the "Time tracking"* area displays the time entries of all tasks for each day.
+This allows you to compare the actual time spent with the defined time budget more easily.

-In addition, the time tracking in the room can be viewed individually for each task or in the reports in the tasks module / time tracking module.
+In addition, you can check the time tracking for each task individually in the room or in the reports in the module Tasks or in the module Time Tracking.

-*Note: To be able to use time tracking
+*Attention: In order to use the time tracking

 , it must be activated in the room settings!